itsdouges/armory-app/EMBED_README.md

 | data-armory-size | number | no | The size of each amulet in the embed. |
 | data-armory-blank-text | string | no | When loading an amulet of id `-1` you can override the tooltip text to be whatever you want. |

+## Finding IDs

+Unfortunately you can't pass the embeds the item/skill etc names.
+You have to pass the specific ids.

+### Item IDs

+Item IDs are easy enough, go look at https://www.gw2spidy.com.

+### Skill/Trait/Specialization IDs

+Best bet is to look at the GW2 Wiki, for example: https://wiki.guildwars2.com/wiki/Virtue_of_Justice.

 ## Who Is Using GW2AEmbeds?

 - [MetaBattle](https://metabattle.com)